endiangroup/endian.io/content/theory/adject-clarity.md

 #### 2.2.1 C-Adjectivity

 Formal verification is carried out by automated tools.
 The typical process is to have a computer run a formal proof of the specification on an abstract mathematical model of the product.
 This requires that the specification be coherent and machine readable.
-For the formal proof to be maximally meaningful, the specification must also be comprehensive.
+For the formal proof to be maximally meaningful, the specification must also be `comprehensive`.

 Automated functional verification also requires a coherent, machine-readable specification.
-There is sometimes utility in testing an incomplete product, so it’s not necessary for the specification to be comprehensive.
+There is sometimes utility in testing an incomplete product, so it’s not necessary for the specification to be `comprehensive`.

-Manual functional verification requires the specification to be read by humans, and this it must be comprehensible.
-It would likely be of benefit for the specification to also be coherent, but it’s not a minimum requirement.
+Manual functional verification requires the specification to be read by humans, and thus it must be `comprehensible`.
+It would likely be of benefit for the specification to also be `coherent`, but it’s not a minimum requirement.

-For any testing feedback to use of use to the team, it is necessary to know which version of the specification was used for the tests, making currency a requirement for all applications.
+For any testing feedback to use of use to the team, it is necessary to know which version of the specification was used for the tests, making `currency` a requirement for all applications.

 #### 2.2.2 Tabulation